-Unsecured objects which shift back and forth could impair the driving safety or driving characteristics of the vehicle by shifting the centre of gravity.
+Unsecured objects which shift back and forth could affect safety or driving characteristics of the vehicle by shifting the centre of gravity.

-- Distribute the load evenly in the luggage compartment. - Lay and stow heavy luggage as far forward as possible in the luggage compartment. - Stow heavy luggage as low as possible in the luggage compartment. - Secure heavy objects to the fitted fastening rings \Rightarrow page 18 .
+- Distribute the load evenly in the luggage compartment. - Lay and stow heavy luggage as far forward as possible in the luggage compartment. - Stow heavy luggage as low as possible in the luggage compartment.

-Loose luggage and other objects in the luggage compartment can cause serious injuries.
+• Loose luggage and other objects in the luggage compartment can cause serious injuries.

+\Lambda WARNING (continued)

-- Always stow objects in the luggage compartment and secure them on the fastening rings. - Use suitable specialist straps to secure heavy objects. - During sudden manoeuvres or accidents, loose objects can be flung forward, injuring vehicle occupants.
+• Always put objects in the luggage compartment.

+• During sudden manoeuvres or accidents, loose objects can be thrown forward, injuring vehicle occupants or even to third parties.
 This increased risk of injury will be further increased if a loose object is struck by an inflating airbag.
 If this happens, objects can be transformed into "missiles".
-Risk of fatal injury. - Please note that the centre of gravity may shift when transporting heavy objects; this may affect the vehicle's handling and lead to an accident.
-Therefore, it is essential to adjust your speed and driving style accordingly, to avoid accidents. - Never exceed the allowed axle loads or allowed maximum weight.
-If the allowed axle load or the allowed total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents, injuries and damage to the vehicle. - Never leave your vehicle unattended, especially when the tailgate is open.
-Children could climb into the luggage compartment closing the door behind them; they will remain trapped without help and there is a mortal risk. - Never allow children to play in or around the vehicle.
+Risk of fatal injury.

+• Please note that the centre of gravity may shift when transporting heavy objects; this may affect the vehicle's handling and lead to an accident.
+Therefore, it is essential to adjust your speed and driving style accordingly, to avoid accidents.

+• Never exceed the allowed axle loads or allowed maximum weight.
+If the allowed axle load or the allowed total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents, injuries and damage to the vehicle.

+• Never leave your vehicle unattended, especially when the tailgate is open.
+Children could climb into the luggage compartment closing the door behind them; they will remain trapped without help and there is a mortal risk.

+• Never allow children to play in or around the vehicle.
 Close and lock both the tailgate and all the doors when you leave the vehicle.
-Before you lock the vehicle, make sure that there are no adults or children in the vehicle. - Never transport passengers in the luggage compartment.
-Every passenger must be properly belted in ⇒ page 19.
+Before you lock the vehicle, make sure that there are no adults or children in the vehicle.

-✓ Not
+• Never transport passengers in the luggage compartment.
+Every passenger must be properly belted in \Rightarrow page 16.